betz-copy/melta-copy/README.md

 cd melta
 ```

+3. If migrating from old Melta Project, Run the following command:
+    ```bash
+        npm run migrate
+    ```
+    it will:
+    1. remove all *-services folders that are not in shared
+    2. clean all ole node_modules
+    3. install new shared packages
+    4. build all docker images
+    5. build all shared code
+    6. stop all ui instances
+    7. run ui

+if not, continue to the following steps
-3. Add gitlab access token to the project:
+4. Add gitlab access token to the project:

     1. Go to [Gitlab Personal access tokens](https://gitlab.com/-/user_settings/personal_access_tokens) And create new token.
     2. Add the token to npm_token_secret.txt file: